Skip to main content

 Tracking Capability

-• Click tracking uses your tracking domain for links
+• Click tracking uses your tracking domain for links in broadcasts

-• Open tracking uses your tracking domain for pixels
+• Open tracking uses your tracking domain for pixels in campaigns

 • Custom domains look more professional than third-party URLs